huynguyencong/NHNetworkTime/README.md

 # NHNetworkTime
-A network time protocol client.
+A network time protocol (NTP) client.

 ### About